-The Firm provides loans and lending commitments within its Institutional Securities and Wealth Management business segments.
-The Firm accounts for loan and loan commitments using the following categories: held for investment, held for sale, and fair value.
+The Firm provides loans and lending commitments predominantly within its Institutional Securities and Wealth Management business segments.
+The Firm accounts for loan and lending commitments using the following categories: held for investment, held for sale, and fair value.
 The allowance for credit losses ("ACL") represents an estimate of current expected credit losses ("CECL") over the entire life of the loans and lending commitments.
-For a discussion of the Firm's ACL calculated under the CECL methodology, see Note 2 (Significant Accounting Policies) to the consolidated financial statements in the Form 10-Q
+For a discussion of the Firm's ACL calculated under the CECL methodology, see Note 2 (Significant Accounting Policies) to the consolidated financial statements in Part II, Item 8 of the 2021 Form 10-K.

-For the Firm's loan disclosures (including current and comparable prior period loan information by product type), such as "ACL", reconciliation of changes in ACL, credit quality indicators, past due and nonaccrual, see Note 8 (Loans, Lending Commitments and Allowance for Credit Losses) to the consolidated financial statements in Part II, Item 8 of the 2019 Form 10-K and Note 2 (Significant Accounting Policies) and Note 10 (Loans, Lending Commitments and Related Allowance for Credit Losses) to the consolidated financial statements in the Form 10-Q.
+For the Firm's loan disclosures (including current and comparable prior period loan information by product type), such as ACL, reconciliation of changes in ACL, credit quality indicators, past due and nonaccrual, see Note 2 (Significant Accounting Policies) to the consolidated financial statements in Part II, Item 8 of the 2021 Form 10-K and Note 9 (Loans, Lending Commitments and Related Allowance for Credit Losses) to the consolidated financial statements in the Form 10-O.

-For a discussion of the Firm's determination of placing loans on nonaccrual status, returning of loans to accrual status, methodology for estimating ACL, charge-offs of uncollectible amounts, and application of guidance issued by Congress in the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") as well as by the U.S. banking agencies, see Note 2 (Significant Accounting Policies) to the consolidated financial statements in Part II, Item 8 of the 2019 Form 10-K and Note 2 (Significant Accounting Policies) to the consolidated financial statements in the Form 10-O.
+For a discussion of the Firm's determination of placing loans on nonaccrual status, returning of loans to accrual status, methodology for estimating ACL, charge-offs of uncollectible amounts, see Note 2 (Significant Accounting Policies) to the consolidated financial statements in Part II, Item 8 of the 2021 Form 10-K.